Scalingo/documentation/_posts/databases/postgresql/2000-01-01-extensions.md

 CREATE EXTENSION
 ```

-This example uses 'hstore' and 'postgis' but you can do that for all the underneath list of
+This example uses 'hstore' and 'postgis' but you can do that for all the
-extensions.
+underneath list of extensions.

 ## List of Available Extensions

+{% warning %}
+PostGIS extension requires at least a "Starter 512M" plan to work.
+{% endwarning %}

 <table>
 	<thead>